 音乐祭 – Music Festival (Advanced)

 5. 书蠹 (shū dù) Bookworm

-If you prefer to stay at home with a good book then you can also learn some great vocabulary words to talk about your favourite works of literature 文学 (wén xué)!
-You also need to give your opinions and be able to discuss the narrative 故事 (gù shi), characters and whether you would recommend it to your bestie.
+If you prefer to stay at home with a good book then you can also learn some great vocabulary words to talk about your favorite works of literature 文学 (wén xué)!
+You also need to give your opinions and be able to discuss the narrative 故事 (gù shi), characters, and whether you would recommend it to your bestie.

 Videos and Audio for Bookworms